lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_2.md

 Be careful when running dredge.
 Since it compares many models, the computation time can be very long.

+NOTE: You need to set na.action na fail because the dredge function requires it.

 ---
 ## Model selection using the MuMIn package